KSierpowski/RunYouFool/README.md

 ## Core Mechanics

 First, the player has to choose which ball to play.
 Each of them is slightly different from each other not only visually,
-but also in the time and way the bonuses affect them, or the speed of movement.
+but also in the time and way the stone bonuses affect them, or the speed of movement.
 Then has to choose diffuculty and start the game.
-The game will end when you collect 15 bonuses (each level has the same amount to collect) and of course you will avoid all falling obstacles.
+The game will end when you collect 15 stones (each level has the same amount to collect) or will score a certain number of points and of course you will avoid all falling obstacles.

-### Bonuses
+### Stones
-- Yellow Bonus - Falling obstacles doesn't destroy your ball
+- Yellow Stone - Falling obstacles doesn't destroy your ball
-- Pink Bonus - Stop or expand clamped walls
+- Pink Stone - Stop or expand clamped walls
-- Blue Bonus - Multiplies ball's speed
+- Blue Stone - Multiplies ball's speed
-- Red Bonus - Increases the size of the ball (reduces the amount of collected bonuses by 1)
+- Red Stone - Increases the size of the ball (reduces the amount of collected bonuses by 1)

 ## How to play